-A silicon microstrip detector (SSD) has been developed to achieve state-of-the-art spatial resolution and a large sensitive area under stringent power constraints.
+A silicon microstrip detector (SSD) has been developed to achieve state-of-the-art spatial resolution while being well-suited for large-area, power-limited applications.
 The design incorporates three floating strips with their bias resistors inserted between two aluminum readout strips.
-Beam test measurements with a single sensor confirmed that this configuration achieves a total detection efficiency of 99.8% and spatial resolution of 7.6 μm for minimum ionizing particles (MIPs).
+Beam test measurements with a single sensor confirmed that this configuration achieves a total detection efficiency of 99.8% and a spatial resolution of 7.6 μm for minimum ionizing particles (MIPs).
 A double- algorithm was developed to optimize hit position reconstruction for this SSD.
-The design can be adapted for large-area silicon detectors.
+The design can be readily adapted for large-area silicon detectors.